apache/druid/docs/next-release-notes.md

 ## Operations

+### Deploying Druid

+There is now a Python installation script available for Druid that simplifies deployments that don't fit the parameters of the singel-server profiles, such as the nano or micro-quickstart profiles.
+This `start-druid` script lets you override Druid settings to fit your needs.
+For more information, see [Single server deployment](https://druid.apache.org/docs/latest/operations/single-server.html).

 ### Compaction

 Compaction behavior has changed to improve the amount of time it takes and disk space it takes: